Information & FAQs

 My student is participating in Mater Dei athletics this Summer, can they still attend Summer School?

-Mater Dei Summer School has a great relationship with athletics.
-Please note participation in athletics (include which sport and level if possible) when you register on the online stores.
+Mater Dei Summer School has a great relationship with Athletics.
+Please note participation in athletics (include which sport and level if possible) when you register.
 We will have the athletic camp schedule at the time of assigning your student’s classes and will make every effort to schedule around athletics.
-If there is overlap, please contact the appropriate coach.
+If at some point you learn there would be significant overlap, please contact the appropriate coach and contact us if unable to work around the overlap on the athletics side.

 My incoming 9th grade student needs to take one class.
 Do they need to attend all 4 periods of the Freshmen schedule?

-A student only taking one class would attend during one period only (60 minutes/day, Monday-Friday).
+An Incoming Freshman student taking only one High School Preparatory class would attend during one period only (60 minutes/day, Monday-Friday).

 My student does not attend Mater Dei High School during the school year (and is not an incoming Freshmen).
 How do I ensure that they can participate in Mater Dei Summer School?

-Students who do not attend Mater Dei (and will not be starting as a Freshmen), need to send copies of the following by June 20th, 2021.
+Welcome to Mater Dei!
+Students who do not attend Mater Dei (and will not be starting as a Mater Dei Freshmen), need to send copies of the following by June 20th, 2021:

 What does my student need for Summer School?